syne-tune/syne-tune/docs/source/tutorials/transfer_learning/transfer_learning.rst

    :caption: Code to prepare evaluations from previous tasks for transfer learning.
    :lines: 76-96

-We start by collecting evaluations by running `BayesianOptimization` on five tasks.
-We generate the different tasks by setting `max_steps=1..5` in the backend in `init_scheduler`.
+We start by collecting evaluations by running `BayesianOptimization` on the five preliminary tasks.
+We generate the different tasks by setting `max_steps=1..5` in the backend in `init_scheduler`, giving five very similar tasks.
 Once we have run BO on the task we store the evaluations as `TransferLearningTaskEvaluations`.

 .. literalinclude:: ../../../../examples/launch_transfer_learning_example.py